- Your Right to Free Annual Reports from Nationwide Specialty Consumer Reporting Agencies

 If you have ever worked in the retail industry, your name may appear in little-known databases that identify former retail employees questioned or fired regarding an alleged theft.
 Such databases like the one maintained by First Advantage Corporation's Esteem database, do not include an arrest or conviction.
 Rather, the data included is often a name along with a vague reference to an incident involving a retail employee.
 To receive a free file disclosure from First Advantage Corporation, see the company’s request form.

-The Work Number provides employment data reports, which are entirely different from the employment background screening reports discussed in the previous section.
-Employment Data Reports are limited to basic employment information (such as name of employer, dates of employment, salary, and job title) obtained from participating employers.
+The Work Number provides employment data reports, which are limited to basic employment information (such as name of employer, dates of employment, salary, and job title) obtained from participating employers.
 The Work Number is an employment and income verification service.
 It is not a background screening service.

 Essentially, the Work Number permits companies to outsource certain payroll and human resource functions.
 Thus, it operates somewhat differently than a typical consumer reporting agency in that it only collects information from the employers with which it has contracts.
 The Work Number maintains information on at least 30% of the U.S. working population.
 It is owned by the credit reporting agency Equifax.

 The Work Number will provide you with one free Employment Data Report every 12 months.
 You can obtain a free annual disclosure by calling (866) 604-6570 or by going to their website.
 You can download the Employment Data Report Request form and follow the instructions to complete and return the form.
 Once your request is received, your Employment Data Report will be mailed to you within 15 days.